Upheld, recommendations

 What we asked the organisation to do in this case:

-• Apologise to C for failing to reasonably investigate and respond to their reports of anti-social behaviour.
+• Apologise to C for failing to process their taxi driver licence application reasonably and for failing to reasonably respond to their complaint.
 The apology should meet the standards set out in the SPSO guidelines on apology available at www.spso.org.uk/information-leaflets.

 What we said should change to put things right in future: